Flying Officer Marcel Gustave Louis Trapagna-Leroy

 Eventually, F/O Trapagna Leroy’s remains were found still in the cockpit and F/O Logsdail’s a few yards away.

 MARCEL GUSTAVE LOUIS TRAPAGNA-LEROY was born in June 1899 in Kensington’ to French parents, Jean Clement and Blanche.
 His Father was a florist and in 1911, the census shows them living at 153 High St, Notting Hill Gate, with one servant.
+Marcel had a younger brother, Charles.

 Leroy served with distinction during the Great War and was awarded the Air Force Cross in 1919.
 Air Chief Marshal Sir James Robb remembered Trapagna Leroy as a “remarkable character,” and “the finest De Havilland 9a pilot in the country” who did “a phenomenal amount of flying and instruction on this type, before one day an engine finally packed up over Purley.”
 He even demonstrated the DH9a for Crown Prince Hirohito when he visited RAF Kenley on 16th May, 1921.
 Contemporary newspaper reports remarked on how his display: “gave some illustration of how these cumbersome machines can be flown and manoeuvred and made to perform tricks.”